lissteilor/distrito-global/_iniciativas/repartelatorta.md

   <li>Poner a disposición de la Convención Constitucional alternativas normativas para la consagración de principios e instituciones que garanticen una política fiscal con enfoque de derechos.</li>

   </ul>
+title_en: Fiscal policy
+content_block_en: >-
+  Our advocacy project on fiscal policy that seeks to promote a rights-based approach to fiscal policy within the framework of the constitutional process in Chile.
+This means that decisions around how the state collects and spends its resources are geared towards satisfying the social rights of all.

+  Some of the objectives of the project are:

+  * To create spaces for reflection and debate on international standards and comparative best practices

+  * To create links between civil society organisations on matters of tax policy and social rights.

+  * To promote alternative policies for the enshrinement of principles and institutions that guarantee a rights-based approach to fiscal policy in the constitutional debate.
 alliance_1_org: Espacio Público
 alliance_1_logo: /assets/uploads/logo-ep.png
 alliance_2_org: Ciudadanía Inteligente